leroyle/docupdates/README.md

 [RF Wireless World](https://www.rfwireless-world.com/Tutorials/LoRaWAN-MAC-layer-inside.html)
 [LoRaWan Spec](https://lora-alliance.org/wp-content/uploads/2020/11/lorawan1.0.3.pdf)

+NOTE: There has been recent work by the Helium console dev team to expose the MAC commands and their meanings within the device debug view.
+Once that's fully implemented hopefully we will not need to use the above decoder.

 ### 3. Network Data Flow
   The following diagram illustrates one possible communication flow from an edge node device, through the Helium Console and on to the integration server.